Baptiiiiste/newPizza/README.md

 # SAE 2.01
-Windows app that allows peoples to buy pizzas online & allows the pizza maker to manage his orders
+Windows app that allows people to buy pizzas online & allows the pizza maker to manage his orders